Kurdish rebellions during World War I: Koçgiri rebellion (1921)

 The Treaty of Sèvres was supported by Abdulkadir Ubeydullah (left) and opposed by Nuri Dersimi (right), the latter of which would participate in the Koçgiri rebellion.

 The Turkish War of Independence (19 May 1919 – 24 July 1923) was fought between the Turkish National Movement and the Allied powers—namely Greece in the West, Armenia on the East, France on the South, royalists and the separatists in various cities, and the United Kingdom and Italy in Constantinople (now Istanbul)—after parts of the Ottoman Empire were occupied and partitioned following the Ottomans' defeat in World War I.

 During this war, Kurdish rebels fought against the Ankara government in the Koçgiri rebellion.
 After the Treaty of Sèvres was signed the Kurds began to feel more trustful that they were able to reach at least some sort of an autonomous government for themselves.
 Abdulkadir Ubeydullah, the son of Sheikh Ubeydullah and the president of the SAK, supported the idea of a Kurdish autonomy within Turkey.
 But Nuri Dersimi and Mustafa Pasha wanted more than autonomy, they wanted to establish an independent Kurdistan according to article 64 of the treaty.
 Mustafa Kemal followed up on the events in the Dersim area and as it came to his knowledge that some of the Kurds were pursuing autonomy in line with the fourteen points announced by US president Woodrow Wilson, he answered that the plan of Wilson was worthless for the peoples in the eastern provinces and they should rather follow his Turkish nationalist movement.
 The rebellion began in the overwhelmingly militant Koçgiri region in eastern present-day Sivas Province in February 1921.
 The rebels were crushed by June 17, 1921.

 Concessions abandoned (1923)

 Borders of Turkey set by the Treaty of Lausanne.

 After Turkish nationalist victories in the Turkish–Armenian, Franco-Turkish and Greco-Turkish fronts (often referred to as the Eastern Front, the Southern Front, and the Western Front of the Turkish War of Independence, respectively), the Treaty of Sèvres was abandoned and new treaties were signed.
 The Treaty of Lausanne (1923) failed to mention the Kurds.

 After Lausanne (1923-present)

 Kurdish rebellions in Turkey continued after the Treaty of Lausanne.
 In the 1920s and 1930s, there were the Beytüşşebab rebellion (1924), Sheikh Said rebellion (1925), Ararat rebellion (1927-1930), and the Dersim Rebellion (1937-1938).
-The current phase of Kurdish-Turkish conflict began in 1978.
+The most recent phase of Kurdish-Turkish conflict began in 1978 and ended in 2025.